debragail/api_doc/source/protocols/photo-shooting/index.html.md

   </tr>
   <tr>
     <td><code>ugv</code></td>
     <td>Unmanned ground vehicle.
-A vehicle that operates while in contact with the ground and without an onboard human presence
+A vehicle that operates while in contact with the ground and without an on board human presence
     </td>
   </tr>
 </table>